tjphopkins/products-near-you/THOUGHTS.md

 SHOPS_BY_TAG.

 1. How would your design change if the data was not static (i.e updated frequently during the day)?

+Assuming it is the csv files that are being updated frequently, I would have a background process that periodically rebuilds the data dictionaries.
+In this case there would have to be some latency between the csv being updated and the new data being available to search requests.
+If however we can forget the csv files once the data dictionaries have been initally populated, we could write api methods to update these dictionaries with new data.

+We would however have a problem here when thinking about concurrent clients, as would be the case in any real-life app.
+This is because, at is stands, each client would have their own version of the data dictionaries, since we shouldn't share memory between processes.
+We'll need an external database! ;)

 2. Do you think your design can handle 1000 concurrent requests per second?
 If not, what would you change?

+Firsty, I would use a server that can handle concurrent requets as opposed to the Flask development server.
+We would want a number of workers, or a worker using coroutines for asynchronous requests.
+Since no two processes should share access to memory, we would want each to have their own version of the data dictionaries.